 With kids around the country returning to school, now is the perfect time to kick off the school year with some good dental habits for your children.
+Your kids should still be seeing a dentist such as omni dental council bluffs somewhat regularly, but it is great idea to get your kids caring for their own teeth as well.
 Here are some tips to make sure your kids’ teeth are happy and healthy.

 - When packing your children’s lunch, avoid anything sticky.
 While raisins and “fruit snacks” might seem like a healthy option, these sugary foods will stay stay stuck to the teeth for unnecessarily long periods of time and can lead to cavities.

 - For drinking fruit juice or soda, encourage the use of a straw.
 This minimizes the contact of sugary or acidic liquid with the teeth.